-Proceeds of the Offered Bonds will be used to (i) finance and refund short-term Issue 2021-3B Bonds to finance mortgage loans for single-family residential housing for very low-, low , and moderate-income persons; (ii) pay capitalized interest, if any; (iii) make a deposit to the Bond Reserve Fund, if required; and (v) pay the costs of issuance.
+Proceeds of the Offered Bonds will be used to (i) acquire new first-lien Program Loans (including Program Loans pooled into Program Securities); (ii) pay capitalized interest, if any; (iii) make a deposit to the Bond Reserve Fund, if required; and (iv) pay the costs of issuance.
 Revenues generated through Program Loans support downpayment assistance ("DPA") and THDA's grant programs, thus indirectly financing many of the programs that are unique to THDA.
 The Offered Bonds align with three Social Project categories identified in the Social Bond Principles: Affordable Housing, Access to Essential Services, and Socioeconomic Advancement and Empowerment.